ibm-cloud-docs/vpc/vpe-create.md

       After you create an endpoint gateway for your service instance and assign a reserved IP address, you must bind the IP addresses from your VPC network to the endpoint gateway.
 See [Binding and unbinding a reserved IP address](/docs/vpc?topic=vpc-bind-unbind-reserved-ip) for details.
 These bound IP addresses become the VPE to access the service mapped to the endpoint gateway.
       {: important}

-   * To create an endpoint gateway with an associated reserved IP address:
+   * Create an endpoint gateway with an associated reserved IP address:

       ```sh
       curl -X POST -sH "Authorization:${iam_token}" \